andrewcargill/false/README.md

 The brief in short: Engage.
 Intrigue.
 Inform.
 Use Red.

-The design layout needed to challenge conventions and so references towards modern / abstract art and the use of negative space, to give a simple and uncomplicated, but impacting result.
+The design layout aims to challenge conventions.
+We reference minamilist / abstract art and use negative space to give a simple and uncomplicated, but impacting result.

 ![Website on various devices](/assets/images/readme_main_image.jpg)